Digressive/Network-Device-Status-Monitor/README.md

 ```

 Using this example config, the script will execute using the list of network devices and output a html report called NetDev-Status-Report.htm to C:\foo.
 The status of the network devices will refresh every 5 minutes, and the web page will have a light theme instead of a dark theme.

+## Change Log

+### 2019-10-02 v2.0

+* Added Microsoft Teams as an output location, for either offline alerts, or a 'full' report.
+* MS teams is limited to 10 devices.
+Not sure if it's a Teams/webhook limit, or my code.
+Will investigate.
+* Fixed bug where all devices are offline, a phantom device is added to the bottom of the offline list.
+* Cleaned up code, removing/not setting variables if they are not needed in the current mode.
+* Added console output for when the script is in 'monitor' mode.

+### 2019-09-04 v1.2

+* Added custom subject line for email.

+### 2019-02-23 v1.1

+* Updated the style of the web page with a cleaner look.
+* Added 'online' CSS animation when the web page is in monitor mode - this is configured by using the refresh switch.
+It will not display when in report mode (no refresh switch).

+### 2018-06-13 v1.0

+* First public release.
+* Based off Windows Server Status Monitor version 1.5 code.